daniel-gonzalez-cedre/DyVeRG/readme.md

 from the Lawrence-Livermore National Laboratory.
-This work is based on the `Modeling Graphs with Vertex Replacement Grammars` [paper][cnrgpaper] and [code base][cnrgcode] by S. Sikdar *et al.*, where the `Clustering-based Node Replacement Grammar` (CNRG) was introduced.
+This work is based on the `Modeling Graphs with Vertex Replacement Grammars` [paper][cnrgpaper] and [code base][cnrgcode] by S. Sikdar *et al.*, wherein the `Clustering-based Node Replacement Grammar` (CNRG) was introduced.
 Thanks to the eternal patience of my advisor Tim Weninger.

 [cnrgcode]: https://github.com/satyakisikdar/CNRG